 Non-matriculating students can review the course descriptions in the FNU Catalog.
 Not all current FNU courses are available for non-matriculating students.
 Courses that are available to non-matriculating students are N400 Health Assessment, and PC702 Epidemiology and Biostatistics.
 The Department Chairs can be contacted to request possible approval for other desired course(s).
 The registration form for non-matriculating students is obtained by contacting the Admissions Office on the VersaillesCampus at (859) 251-4700.
 Non-matriculated students are required to complete the Banyan Tree 101 Canvas course prior to starting any course work.
-All courses 6 weeks prior to the beginning of a term (see FNU Academic Calendar).
-Students must register for the course and obtain the textbook.
+All course work is started at the beginning of a term (see FNU Academic Calendar).
+Students must register for the courses 6 weeks prior to the beginning of the term in order to complete the requirements for the Banyan Tree 101 course and obtain the textbook.
 Courses which include secure exams require the use of an electronic proctor device.